flaviociravegna/softeng-ezwh/DesignDocument.md

 # Low level design

-Since the complete diagram is too large to be readable, the first diagram only shows the links between all the various classes.
-The details of each class are shown later.
+Since the complete diagram is too large to be readable, it has been split into 2 parts: the first diagram (Figure 1) only shows the links between all the different classes, the second one (Figure 2) shows the details of each class.

+Figure 1:

 ```plantuml
 @startuml